Cryptkeeper/lightorama-protocol/README.md

 This example results in a linear brightness curve.
 Some program implementations, such as xLights, may use a [custom curve](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L66).
 The brightness curve's behavior is up to the developer and is not restricted by the hardware beyond the previously specified min/max values.

+The [datasheet](http://www1.lightorama.com/PDF/LOR160xWg3_Datasheet.pdf) for my `LOR1602WG3` unit specifies "100 intensity levels for dimming".
+So while you may adjust the brightness curve, you are unable to produce new brightness _levels_.

 ### Durations
-This encoding method has been derived from the assumption that durations have a minimum value of 0.1s and a maximum of 25s - as offered by the LOR Hardware Utility.
+As determined from the LOR Hardware Utility (and the [datasheet](http://www1.lightorama.com/PDF/LOR160xWg3_Datasheet.pdf) for my `LOR1602WG3` unit), durations have a minimum value of 0.1s and a maximum of 25s with 256 available levels between those values.

 Before being encoded, the value must be scaled.
 Given `timeSeconds` as a duration in seconds (such as 0.1s or 5s), you can calculate its scaled value as: